AOC trashes Republican lawmaker over Hunter Biden ‘white privilege’ dig

 “Y’all don’t know what white privilege looks like,” she said.

-Mace delivered a stinging and R-rated attacks on Hunter Biden after he made a surprise appearance at a Capitol Hill hearing at which Republicans moved ahead with contempt charges for snubbing demands for a closed-door deposition.
+Mace delivered a stinging and R-rated attack on Hunter Biden after he made a surprise appearance at a Capitol Hill hearing at which Republicans moved ahead with contempt charges for his snubbing demands for a closed-door deposition.

 “What are you afraid of?”
 Mace demanded.
 “You have no balls.”